Infos zu Zecken und Krankheiten

 Tick species in Austria

-There is a seasonal sequence in the activity of ticks (Fig. 2).
-The first to be encountered in the year is the more cold-tolerant floodplain tick(D. reticulatus), followed by the common wood tick(I. ricinus).
-During the hot summer months, their activity declines somewhat and the relict tick(H. concinna) can be found, for example, on domestic animals.(Duscher et al. Parasites & Vectors 2013, 6:76)
+Regarding species composition, Ixodes ricinus (common wood tick) represents about 95 percent of the tick fauna in Austria.
+There is a seasonal sequence in the activity of ticks: The first of the year to be encountered is the more cold-tolerant floodplain tick(D. reticulatus), followed by the common wood tick(I. ricinus).
+During the hot summer months, their activity declines somewhat and the relict tick(H. concinna) can be found on domestic animals, for example.(Duscher et al. Parasites & Vectors 2013, 6:76)

 Family: shield ticks (Ixodidae) Occurrence: widespread throughout Europe (entire European continent from the islands and peninsulas in the north, across the entire mainland to the southern Mediterranean) Activity focus: spring/early summer, late summer/early fall Carriers of: borrelia, TBE viruses, anaplasma, rickettsia, babesia, Francisella tularensis